 - be evidence-based with respect to economic development effects;

 - encourage American competitiveness and job creation; and

 Any further efforts to address marriage penalties should be targeted to two-earner couples and structured to avoid increasing marriage bonuses.

 Enhancing progressivity at the state level

-States should increase the progressive nature of their income tax systems by exempting from state tax rolls people with income below the poverty line and by adjusting personal exemptions, standard deductions, credits, tax rates, and brackets and indexing them for inflation.
+States should increase the progressive nature of their income tax systems by exempting from state tax rolls people with income below the poverty The federal government defines “poverty” as income below specific amounts that the Bureau of the Census establishes.
+These thresholds, known as federal poverty levels (FPL), are adjusted annually for inflation and vary according to family size and the age of the head of the family. … line and by adjusting personal exemptions, standard deductions, credits, tax rates, and brackets and indexing them for inflation.

 Treatment of taxes paid to other states